 I deserve better diapers

 This is not an inherent genetic trait that gets passed down from generation to generation.
-You are not born with the conundrum of whether you are deserving or not.
+We are not born with the conundrum of whether we are deserving or not.

 It isn’t until you have learned from somewhere (parents, kids at school, teachers, sports) that you are either deserving or undeserving.
 This is done through a social conditioning that most of us fail to see, ever.